 The Franklin American Mortgage Music City Bowl and the events around it deliver an exceptional entertainment experience for visitors, local fans, student-athletes, conference partners, sponsors, volunteers and the Nashville community.
-This post-season collegiate football game was created in 1998 to stimulate a positive impact on the Nashville economy, national image, and community pride while showcasing the city as a premier destination with audiences throughout the country.
+This post-season collegiate football game was created in 1998 to stimulate a positive impact on the Nashville economy, national image, and community pride while showcasing the city as a premier destination for audiences throughout the country.

 After the first Bowl was played at Vanderbilt Stadium (a Virginia Tech win over Alabama) the Bowl moved to Nissan Stadium, formerly known as LP Field, in downtown Nashville in 1999.
 As one of Nashville’s biggest annual events, the Bowl has had over $290 million in direct economic impact on the city in its 16-year history.